Twaha-Rahman/my-docs/vim/user_manual/misc.md

 # Vim error explanations

-When always puts an error ID before the error.
+Vim always puts an error ID before the error.
 You can use that to learn more about the error.
 For exmaple:

 ```vim